-- garages or covered parking, - design units to provide an additional five percent (5%) accessible units above the minimum required, - fitness room with equipment, - walking path and outdoor seating area, - community garden, - adjacent to a senior center or community center with regular programming (property provides regular transportation to senior center or community center), - regular transportation or on-site bus stop, or - structured recreational or educational programs.
+- garages or covered parking, - design units to provide an additional five percent (5%) accessible units above the minimum required, - fitness room with equipment, - walking path and outdoor seating area, - community garden, - adjacent to a senior center or community center with regular programming (property provides regular transportation to senior center or community center), - regular transportation or on-site bus stop, or - •\structured recreational or educational programs.

-Senior housing serving persons with ages 55+ must have no fewer than 80% of total project units occupied by at least one person who is 55 years of age or older.
+Senior housing serving persons with ages 55+ must be capped at 80% of total project units serving this demographic.
 Senior housing serving persons with ages 62+ may include up to 100% of total project units serving this demographic.